SinGhRishaBBh/Ad-Recommendation-Auction-Simulator/README.md

-🧠 Real-Time Ad Recommendation & Auction Platform
+# 🚀 Real-Time Ad Recommendation & Auction Platform

-This project is a full-stack advertisement recommendation and auction system that simulates how modern ad-tech platforms (such as Google Ads or Meta Ads) decide which advertisement to show to a user in real time.
-The system combines a machine learning–based CTR prediction model, a second-price auction mechanism, and a real-time serving API, with a modern frontend interface for interaction and visualization.
+This project is a **production-inspired ad-tech system** that demonstrates how modern advertising platforms decide **which ad to show**, **who wins the auction**, and **how much the advertiser pays**, all in real time.

+The system combines a **machine learning–based CTR prediction model**, a **second-price auction mechanism**, and a **real-time serving API**, along with a modern frontend interface.

+---

-🚀 Project Overview
+## 📌 Project Overview

-When a user opens a page or application, multiple advertisers compete to display their ads.
+Whenever a user opens a page or application, multiple advertisers compete to display their ads.
 This platform:

-Predicts the probability that a user will click on an ad (CTR)

-Ranks ads using bid, predicted CTR, and quality

-Runs a second-price auction to select the winning advertiser

-Serves the winning ad in real time

-Tracks business metrics such as revenue, CTR, CPC, and RPM

-The system is designed to be scalable, realistic, and production-inspired, closely mirroring real-world ad platforms.

-🖥️ Frontend (UI Layer)
-Technology

-Next.js (App Router)

-TypeScript

-Tailwind CSS

-v0.dev for rapid UI prototyping

-Responsibility

-Displays the ad platform interface

-Provides a clean and modern UI for interacting with the system

-Acts as the presentation layer only

-Important:
-The frontend UI was generated using v0 for rapid development and design consistency.
-All machine learning, backend logic, auction simulation, and real-time serving were designed and implemented by me.

-🧠 Machine Learning & Backend (Designed and Implemented by Me) Core ML System

-Model: LightGBM (Gradient Boosted Decision Trees)

-Task: CTR (Click-Through Rate) prediction

-Datasets:

-Criteo Display Advertising Dataset (primary)

-Avazu (used for fine-tuning and validation in extended versions)

-Feature Engineering

-Numerical feature log transforms

-Interaction features

-Smoothed target encoding for categorical features

-Careful handling of missing values

-No data leakage between train and validation

-Training Strategy

-Heavy offline training on millions of rows

-CPU-optimized training using all available cores

-Proper early stopping and validation

-AUC-based evaluation

-🏆 Ad Ranking & Auction System
-Ad Ranking Formula
+1. Predicts the probability that a user will click on an ad (CTR)
+2. Ranks ads using bid, predicted CTR, and quality
+3. Runs a **second-price auction**
+4. Serves the winning ad in **real time**
+5. Tracks business metrics such as revenue, CTR, CPC, and RPM

+The design closely mirrors real-world ad platforms such as **Google Ads** and **Meta Ads**.

+---

+## 🖥️ Frontend (UI Layer)

+### Technology Stack
+- **Next.js (App Router)**
+- **TypeScript**
+- **Tailwind CSS**
+- **v0.dev** (UI generation)

+### Role of the Frontend
+- Displays the ad platform interface
+- Provides a clean and responsive UI
+- Acts purely as the presentation layer

+> **Attribution**
+> The frontend UI was generated using **v0.dev** for rapid prototyping and design consistency.
+>
+> **All machine learning models, training pipelines, auction logic, business evaluation, and real-time serving systems were designed and implemented by me.**

+---

+## 🧠 Machine Learning System (Implemented by Me)

+### CTR Prediction Model
+- **Model:** LightGBM (Gradient Boosted Decision Trees)
+- **Task:** Click-through rate (CTR) prediction
+- **Primary Dataset:** Criteo Display Advertising Dataset
+- **Extended Dataset:** Avazu (used for fine-tuning in advanced experiments)

+### Feature Engineering
+- Log transformation of numerical features
+- Interaction features
+- Smoothed target encoding for categorical features
+- Robust handling of missing values
+- Strict separation of training and validation data

+### Training Strategy
+- Heavy offline training on millions of rows
+- CPU-optimized training using all available cores
+- Early stopping and validation-based tuning
+- Evaluation using AUC and ranking-aware metrics

+---

+## 🏆 Ad Ranking & Auction Logic
 Ad Rank = Bid × Predicted CTR × Quality Score

-Auction Mechanism

-Second-price auction

-The winning advertiser pays just enough to beat the second-highest competitor

-Encourages honest bidding

-Prevents budget exhaustion

-Stabilizes long-term revenue

-⚡ Real-Time Serving System

-The trained model is deployed in a real-time serving setup where:

-A user request arrives

-Features are processed instantly

-CTR is predicted using the trained LightGBM model

-Ads are ranked and auctioned

-The winning ad is returned in milliseconds

-Key Properties

-Low latency (sub-20ms decision time)

-In-memory budget tracking

-Stateless prediction with stateful budget updates

-Production-style API design

-📊 Business Evaluation Metrics

-The system is evaluated not only on ML accuracy but also on business impact:

-Clicks

-Impressions

-CTR (Click-Through Rate)

-Revenue

-Average CPC (Cost Per Click)

-RPM (Revenue per 1000 impressions)

-Budget utilization

-This ensures the model is commercially viable, not just technically accurate.

-📂 Repository Structure
-ad-platform-model/
+### Auction Type
+- **Second-price auction**
+- The highest-ranked advertiser wins
+- The winner pays just enough to beat the second-highest competitor

+This mechanism encourages truthful bidding, prevents overbidding, and ensures stable long-term revenue.

+---

+## ⚡ Real-Time Ad Serving

+The trained model is deployed in a **real-time serving flow**:

+1. A user request arrives
+2. Features are processed instantly
+3. CTR is predicted using the trained LightGBM model
+4. Ads are ranked and auctioned
+5. The winning ad is returned within milliseconds

+### Key Characteristics
+- Low-latency decisions (milliseconds)
+- In-memory budget tracking
+- Stateless prediction with stateful budget updates
+- Production-style API design

+---

+## 📊 Business Evaluation

+Beyond ML accuracy, the system evaluates **real business impact** using:

+- Impressions
+- Clicks
+- CTR (Click-Through Rate)
+- Revenue
+- Average CPC (Cost Per Click)
+- RPM (Revenue per 1,000 impressions)
+- Advertiser budget utilization

+This ensures the model is **commercially meaningful**, not just technically accurate.

+---

+## 📂 Repository Structure

+Ad-Recommendation-Auction-Simulator/
 ├── app/ # Next.js App Router pages
 │ ├── layout.tsx
 │ ├── page.tsx
 │ └── globals.css
-├── components/         # UI components
+├── components/ # Reusable UI components
 ├── hooks/ # Custom React hooks
 ├── lib/ # Utility functions
 ├── public/ # Static assets
 ├── styles/ # Global styles
 ├── package.json
 ├── next.config.mjs
 └── tsconfig.json

+> **Note:**
-The ML training scripts, auction simulation, and real-time backend are maintained as a separate ML system, designed and implemented by me.
+> The ML training scripts, auction simulation, and real-time backend are part of a separate ML system developed and maintained by me.

-🧩 How This Fits Together

-Frontend: User interaction & visualization (v0 + Next.js)

-ML Pipeline: CTR prediction, feature engineering, training (LightGBM)

-Auction Engine: Second-price auction with ranking

-Serving Layer: Real-time API for ad decisions

-Evaluation: Offline ML metrics + online business metrics
+---

-🏁 Key Highlights
+## ⭐ Key Highlights

-Realistic ad-tech system design
+- Realistic ad-tech system design

-Scalable ML training pipeline
+- Scalable ML training pipeline

-Business-aware evaluation
+- Business-aware evaluation metrics

-Production-style real-time serving
+- Production-style real-time serving

-Clear separation of frontend and ML/backend responsibilities
+- Clear separation of frontend and ML responsibilities

-📌 Attribution

-Frontend UI: Generated using v0.dev

-System Design, ML Models, Training, Auctions, Evaluation, and Real-Time Logic:
-Designed and implemented by me
+---

-📈 Future Improvements
+## 🔮 Future Improvements

-Redis-based shared budget management
+- Redis-based shared budget management

-User and advertiser embeddings
+- User and advertiser embeddings

-Reinforcement learning for bidding optimization
+- Reinforcement learning for bid optimization

-Multi-slot auctions
+- Multi-slot ad auctions

-Live dashboard for metrics
+- Live dashboards for metrics

-A/B testing framework
+- A/B testing framework

+---

-🧠 One-Line Summary
+## 🧠 One-Line Summary

-A production-inspired real-time ad recommendation and auction system combining machine learning, second-price auctions, and a modern frontend interface.
+> **A production-inspired real-time ad recommendation and auction platform combining machine learning, second-price auctions, and a modern frontend interface.**

+### Ad Ranking Formula